GENIAL: Generative Design Space Exploration via Network Inversion for Low Power Algorithmic Logic Units: Validation of the Method and Discussion

 \subsubsection{Naive versus Model Inversion}

 To compare \gls{ni} against the \gls{na}, we evaluate both methods under equivalent compute duration, over three trials.
 Since \gls{ni} requires several backward passes to converge on meaningful encoding prototypes, generating 10k samples takes approximately 25 minutes.
 Therefore, for each generation round, the \gls{na} method was run for 25 minutes, resulting in about 10M samples.
 From these, only the top 10k designs based on predicted scores by the \gls{qmp} were retained and processed.
-Results of this experiment, using the OPENR flow with transistor count (NT) as the target \gls{qor} metric, are shown in Fig. \ref{fig:naive_vs_inversion}.
-After just two generation rounds (30k processed samples), \gls{ni} already discovers encodings with lower minimum NT than \gls{na}.
-After five rounds (60k processed samples), the \gls{ni}-recommended population has a lower mean NT than the naive approach, demonstrating the superior effectiveness of \gls{ni}.
+Results of this experiment, using the OPENR flow with \gls{ntrans} as the target \gls{qor} metric, are shown in Fig. \ref{fig:naive_vs_inversion}.
+After just two generation rounds (30k processed samples), \gls{ni} already discovers encodings with lower minimum \gls{ntrans} than \gls{na}.
+After five rounds (60k processed samples), the \gls{ni}-recommended population has a lower mean \gls{ntrans} than the naive approach, demonstrating the superior effectiveness of \gls{ni}.